slamora/brackets-wiki/Research:-Node.JS-Integration.md

 5.  in the same directory, run {{node webserver}}
 6.  in your browser, go to [http://localhost:3000](http://localhost:3000)

-Shell prototypes (with native ui implementation) are currently checked in to private joelrbrandt/node-shell repo.
-(Code isn't ready for public consumption.
-There is no good way to give Adobe access unless we move it to a private Adobe repo).
+Shell prototypes (with native ui implementation) are currently checked in to the [joelrbrandt/node-shell](https://github.com/joelrbrandt/node-shell) repo.
+(However, the code is a bit messy and there isn't any documentation beyond comments in the source.)